opichon/UAMDatatablesBundle/Resources/docs/DatatablesEnabledControllerTrait.md

 To implement per-column filters, you will need to do the following:

 * create a form type to define the filters
-* implement the `getFilterType` method in your entity manager class to return an isntance of this type.
+* implement the `getFilterType` method in your entity manager class to return an instance of this type.
 The `index` action will generate a form based on this form type and will pass its view to the `index.html.twig` template as a parameter named `filter`.
-* alternatively, you can implement the `getFilter` method in your entity manager; the `index` action will return a view based on this form and pass to to the `index.html.twig` template as a parameter named `filter`.
+* alternatively, you can override the `getFilter` method in your controller; the `index` action will return a view based on this form and pass to to the `index.html.twig` template as a parameter named `filter`.
-* update your `index.html.twig` template and render the filter's widgets in the relevant location (e.g. the table header cells for per-column filtering).
+* update your `index.html.twig` template and render the filter's widgets in the relevant location (e.g. the table header cells).